lucienjll/data-science-2025/challenges/c11-psaap-assignment.md

 **Recommendation**:

 - How much do you trust your model?
 Why?
   - The model has a 93% value, but the rsquare value is lower at 67%.
-I think that due to the rsquare value being lower, I can’t rely on the 93% accuracy to use it as a predictor for T_norm
+    However, I am comparing the 93% value to that of the 80% coverage value.
+Therefore I am able to trust my model as it goes over the 80% coverage.
 - What kind of interval—confidence or prediction—would you use for this task, and why?
   - I would use a prediction interval because we want to understand what